-Phishing emails are a big concern for the IT department and it's a constant battle to ensure employees are remaining safe.
-So how can organizations avoid phishing email security threats?
+Phishing emails are a huge concern for IT departments.
+So how can organizations avoid email security threats and ensure their employees stay safe online?

 On the 24th May 2016, the supervisory board of Austrian aerospace parts maker, FACC, fired its CEO, Walter Stephan.
 The move came after Stephan fell victim to one of the highest profile cyber fraud attacks of the modern age.